morisscofield/TrueSpin/README.md

 - Auto-stop after 3/6/9 seconds if not manually stopped.
 - Wins are calculated on the middle payline; balance updates automatically.
 4. **Images**: The "items" folder must contain PNG images for each symbol (e.g., cherry.png, orange.png).
 Ensure they're ~80x100px for best fit.
+5. **Alternative Files**:
-5. **Alternative File**: There’s also an `index2.html` file with all scripts and styles embedded.
-Use this if you prefer a single-file version, no need for `script.js` or `style.css`.
+- There’s also an `index2.html` file with all scripts and styles embedded.
+Use this if you prefer a single-file version—no need for `script.js` or `style.css`.
+- Additionally, `index3.html` includes embedded sound effects for a more immersive experience.

 ## Technical Notes
 - **Physics Implementation**: Reels use kinematic equations (distance = velocity * time + 0.5 * deceleration * time²) for realistic slowdown.
 See comments in `script.js` for details.